isomerpages/moe-westwoodpri/_administration/Canteen Matters/School Canteen Advertisement.md

 Our School, Westwood Primary, has a vacancy for a **Chinese Food (Rice) Stall**.
 <br>
-(Other food choice e.g. Japanese, Korean cuisine are welcome too.)
+(Other food choices e.g. Japanese, Korean cuisine are welcome too.)

 **School Information**<br>
 Our School has a student population of approximately 1410 students and a staff strength of about 140 staff (including MOE kindergarten’s staff).<br>We are a single session school with Student Care Centre.

 **Canteen Operating Hours**<br>
-Monday to Friday, 6:30 am to 3 pm during School Term.
-The canteen operator may be required to operate on other days as required by School.
+Monday to Friday, 6:30 am to 3 pm during School Term.<br>The canteen operator may be required to operate on other days as required by School.

 **Contract Period**<br>
 1 year (Jan - Dec/year)